 In Professor Brian Cantwell Smith’s new book, The Promise of Artificial Intelligence: Reckoning and Judgment, he argues that despite dramatic advances in the field, artificial intelligence is nowhere near developing systems that are genuinely intelligent.

-A quick and accessible read, the book will be published by MIT Press in October.
+A quick and accessible read, the book was published by MIT Press on October 8.
 Its thesis is that while AI may be of epochal significance, human intelligence is of a different order than even the most powerful calculative ability enabled by new computational capacities.

 Smith calls AI’s ability “reckoning,” and argues that it does not lead to full human “judgment,” which he describes as dispassionate, deliberative thought grounded in ethical commitment and responsible action.